 - 2. Golden Financial Services does not operate outside of the United States.
-Although we are very proud to have many multilingual members of our team, we are unable to assist anyone who lives outside of the USA and its territories.
+Although we are very proud to have many multilingual members of our team, we cannot assist anyone who lives outside of the USA and its territories.

 - If you live in another country and someone claims to work for Golden Financial Services and says they want to help you, they are a scammer.
 Please don’t provide them with any personal information or any money.

 - 3. Golden Financial Services does not provide a service to improve a person’s credit score.
 Credit restoration is included in the debt validation program, but no credit repair program can guarantee to improve a person’s credit score.
-The credit restoration program included with debt validation, is designed to dispute any inaccurate information on a person’s credit report, including any invalidated debts after the debt validation proves these accounts to be legally uncollectible.
-Keep in mind, once a debt becomes legally uncollectible it can no longer legally remain on a person’s credit report.
+The credit restoration program included with debt validation is designed to dispute any inaccurate information on a person’s credit report, including any invalidated debts after the debt validation proves these accounts to be legally uncollectible.
+Once a debt becomes legally uncollectible, it can no longer legally remain on a person’s credit report.

 What Does Not Happen in a Debt Relief Consultation